-The Board is authorized by state law to regulate the practice of engineering and surveying in the state of Mississippi.
+The Board is authorized by state law to regulate the practice of engineering and surveying in the State of Mississippi.
 If an unlicensed person practices engineering or surveying, the Board is authorized to pursue disciplinary action, and perhaps even legal action, against that person.
-The Board is authorized to take disciplinary action against a licensee for violations of the licensure law or violations of the rules and regulations of the Board, including the Code of Conduct and the Standards of Surveying.
+The Board is further authorized to pursue disciplinary action against a licensee for any violation of the licensure laws and its rules and regulations, including, without limitation, the Code of Conduct and the Standards of Surveying.

-2. All charges shall be made on forms prescribed by the Board, which are available from the Board.
-All written charges made to the Board must include the name and address of the person making the charge and the licensee or individual against whom the charge is made, a concise statement of the complaint with facts supporting the allegation that a violation has occurred and a statement of the relief sought.
+- Written charges shall be made on forms prescribed by the Board, which are available from the Board.
+All written charges made to the Board must include the name and address of the person making the charge and the licensee or individual against whom the charge is made, a concise statement of the charge, all relevant facts upon which the charge is based, and a statement of the relief sought.
 Written charges shall be signed by the person making the charge.

-3. In instances in which the Board is presented with prima facie evidence of a violation of the Law or the Rules and Regulations, a written statement of charges by the complainant will not be required.
+- In instances in which the Board is presented with prima facie evidence of a violation of the laws or its rules and regulations, a written charge is not required.